CJOC3/CTFChallenges/picoCTF2021/Wave a flag/Wave a flag.md

 ### Description
 - Can you invoke help flags for a tool or binary?
-This program has extraordinarily helpful information...
+This <a href="warm">program</a> has extraordinarily helpful information...

 ### Category
 -  General Skills